 Margined products require you to make a series of payments against the purchase price, instead of paying the whole purchase price immediately.
 If you trade in margined products, you may rapidly sustain a total loss of the margin you deposit to establish or maintain a position.
 If the market continues to move against you, you may be called upon to pay substantial additional margin at short notice (which in some cases could be a matter of minutes) to maintain the position.
 If you fail to do so within the required time, your position may be liquidated at a loss and you will be responsible for the resulting deficit.
 In certain circumstances, your Margin rates and/or notional trading requirements could be increased without notice, resulting in additional Margin deposit that you will required to have on your account to maintain that trade.

-Trades in margined products are off-exchange (also known as an over-the-counter, or OTC) transactions which is non-transferable.
+Trades in margined products are off-exchange (also known as an over-the-counter, or OTC) transactions which are non-transferable.
 This means you will enter into trades directly with us and those trades can only get closed with us.
 You will not be able to transfer or sell your open positions to other brokers or spread betting providers.

 Before you begin trading, you should obtain details of all commissions and other charges for which you will be liable.
 If any charges are not expressed in money terms (but, for example, as a percentage of contract value), you should obtain a clear and written explanation, including appropriate examples, to establish what such charges are likely to mean in specific money terms.
 For example in the case of CFDs, when commission is charged as a percentage, it will normally be as a percentage of the total contract value, and not simply as a percentage of your initial payment.